 - Participants who have received prior treatment with a CHK1 inhibitor.

 - Participants who have received prior radiation therapy to > 25% of the bone marrow.

-- Participants with known untreated brain metastases should be excluded from this clinical trial; participants with a history of brain metastases that have been treated, are no longer taking corticosteroids, and have been stable on imaging for at least one month following the end of treatment are permitted.
+- Participants with known untreated brain metastases should be excluded from this clinical trial because of their poor prognosis and because they often develop progressive neurologic dysfunction that would confound the evaluation of neurologic and other adverse events; participants with a history of brain metastases that have been treated, are no longer taking corticosteroids, and have been stable on imaging for at least one month following the end of treatment are permitted.

 - History of allergic reactions attributed to compounds of similar chemical or biologic composition to prexasertib.